SkyRocketToys/Sonix/README.md

-Ftirmware for video board on skyviper
+Firmware for video board on skyviper
 ====================================

 This is the firmware source for the ArduPilot based SkyViper GPS copter.
 It is based on FreeRTOS